kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

       weight: 100
 ```

-> **NOTE:** Note that the Pod anti-afinity policy is `preferredDuringSchedulingIgnoredDuringExecution` as compared to `requiredDuringSchedulingIgnoredDuringExecution` ([see difference here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)).
+> **NOTE:** Note that the Pod anti-affinity policy is `preferredDuringSchedulingIgnoredDuringExecution` as compared to `requiredDuringSchedulingIgnoredDuringExecution` ([see difference here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)).
 Therefore, in some cases a single node could have multiple NATS Pods deployed on it.

 ## Test Scenario 1: Eventing-nats-1 (Stream Leader) pod deleted during test